valueflows/valueflows/mkdocs/docs/specification/model-text.md

 #### vf:Proposal

-A Proposal is a container of related Intents, and is an offer or a request, determined by the whether the provider or receiver Agent is undefined in the non-reciprocal Intent.
+A Proposal is a container of related Intents, and is an offer or a request, determined by the purpose.
+This also corresponds to whether the provider or receiver Agent is undefined in the primary published Intent.
 Proposals often have more than one Intent, either because there is a reciprocal Intent, or because more than one resource is being offered or requested together.
 An Intent can be re-used in more than one Proposal.
-A Proposal can be proposed to one or more specific Agents, or just be part of a scope where Proposals are published.
+A Proposal can be proposed to one or more specific individual or group Agents, or just be part of a scope where Proposals are published.

 #### vf:Intent

 Intents that are part of Proposals can be more loosely defined than if they are part of a Plan, although planned Intents can also be part of one or more Proposals.
 For example, the note is often used to explain some of the defined fields when the offers/needs application mostly supports just text.
-But all Intents need an Action, and either a provider or receiver Agent.
+But all Intents should have an Action, and either a provider or receiver Agent.

-#### vf:ProposedIntent

-Since a Proposal can publish more than one Intent, and an Intent can be published in more than one Proposal, in this type of model, an intermediate entity is needed to make that association.
-Reciprocal ProposedIntents are not meant to show up in Proposal search or filter.

 ### Flows in motion: Observation